thelo-gaultier/docker-workshop-installation/2-docker-concept/README.md

 You see that Docker updated the /etc/hosts file and set the environment variables.
 This information can be used in the webapp container to access the database.

+Now that we know the basic commands, let's build our own image, [Part 3 : Build your own Docker image](../3-docker-images/).

 # Checkpoint
 * Install Docker